• Newsletters

 Lastly, I took the left and right side handles and brought them together at the top of the gift.
 I tied them into a double knot, also known as a square knot.
 The ma-musubi, or square knot, is important if you are carrying a wine bottle in your furoshiki.
 It’s actually the exact same knot that’s taught to Scouts and in macramé—two loops intersecting, which allows it to bear weight.

 The trick is to use the same side to tie both knots.
-The loose ends should end up pointing the direction it came from.
+The loose ends should end up pointing the direction they came from.
 For my purposes, this knot didn’t have to be weight-bearing.
 It was snug, but not too tight to be untied.

 The extra ends fell over the sides.
 I was impressed with how cute it turned out, and how quickly the wrapping came together.
 The result was a little parcel wrapped in a beautiful checked fabric, ready to be presented to my friend.